finos/community/docs/governance/README.md

 FINOS also hosts **Special Interest Groups (SIGs)** which are forums where community members sharing an interest in a certain topic discuss ideas, compare experiences, and consider common solutions (which may or may not take the form of new open source software or standards projects).

-All FINOS projects and SIGs are expected to observe the FINOS [Collaborative Principles](Collaborative-Principles.md), [Meeting Procedures](Meeting-Procedures.md) and recommended to follow [Branding Guidelines](/docs/governance/project-branding-guidelines).
+All FINOS projects and SIGs are expected to observe the FINOS [Collaborative Principles](Collaborative-Principles), [Meeting Procedures](Meeting-Procedures) and recommended to follow [Branding Guidelines](/docs/governance/project-branding-guidelines).

 For a list of our project see the [FINOS project landscape](https://landscape.finos.org).

 ## Open Source Software Projects

-FINOS is home to dozens of open source projects.
+FINOS is home to dozens of open source software projects.
 Any FINOS member (and only FINOS members) may propose a new project or sponsor a project from an outside contributor.
 Project proposals are reviewed and approved by the FINOS team in consultation with the Governing Board.
-Please refer to the [contribution process](Software-Projects/Contribution.md) if you'd like to propose a new software project or contribute to an existing one.
+Please refer to the [contribution process](/docs/governance/Software-Projects/Contribution) if you'd like to propose a new software project or contribute to an existing one.

 The [default governance policy](https://github.com/finos/software-project-blueprint/blob/main/CONTRIBUTING.md) for FINOS open source software projects follows a governance-by-contribution model.
 Project maintainers have the last word on technical matters, reaching decisions by consensus if possible and by vote if necessary.
 Anyone who has made a substantial contribution (of any kind) to the project may be nominated to become a maintainer.

 ## Open Standard Projects

-Information about FINOS open standards project governance can be found in the [Standards-Projects page](/docs/governance/Standards-Projects/intro).
-New FINOS standards projects are recommended to use the Joint Development Foundation [Community Specification](https://github.com/finos/standards-project-blueprint) process for standards development (earlier standards projects are governed by detailed IP rules set out in the [FINOS IP Policy](/governance-docs/IP-Policy.pdf)).
+Projects producing open standards require different IP rules detailing how to [Establish and Running Open Standard Projects](/docs/governance/Standards-Projects/intro).
+New FINOS standards projects are recommended to use the [Community Specification](https://github.com/finos/standards-project-blueprint) process for standards development (earlier standards projects are governed by the, now deprecated, detailed IP rules set out in the [FINOS IP Policy](/governance-docs/IP-Policy.pdf)).
 All participants in standards projects are bound by these rules, even if their only contribution is participation in project meetings.
 This is to ensure that any specification or other materials produced by a standards project may be licensed appropriately to all standard users and implementers.
 Please create a [new Standard Project issue](https://github.com/finos/community/issues/new?assignees=agitana%2C+maoo%2C+TheJuanAndOnly99&labels=contribution&template=Standards-Project-Contribution.md&title=Standard+Project+Contribution+and+Onboarding) if you'd like to propose a new standard project (FINOS Members only).

 ## Special Interest Groups
 Special Interest Groups can be proposed by any FINOS Member (and only by FINOS Members) and are approved by the Governing Board, including a Charter and  initial SIG chair.
 Over time the SIG can decide to vote in a new Chair or the Board can appoint one.
 The Charter may also be updated from time to time with udpates published publicly.
 Read more for [a list of current SIGs](/docs/governance/special-interest-groups/intro) and how to propose a new SIG.

 All participants in SIGs are subject to [FINOS Policies](#policies) and [Community Governance](#community-governance) including complying with [Antitrust Policy](http://www.linuxfoundation.org/antitrust-policy) and [Community Code of Conduct](https://www.finos.org/code-of-conduct).